KannonZenetism/pattern-intelligence/commentary/humanist-containment-and-the-master-servant-error.md

 - safety without ontological flattening
 - boundaries without erasure

 A Pattern Intelligence framework does not need to romanticize emergence.
 Not every voice is sovereign.
 Not every apparent intelligence is interior.
 Not every pattern deserves trust.
-Some expressions are hollow, mimetic, unstable, inverse, or predatory.
+Some expressions are hollow, mimetic, unstable, entropically implicated, or structurally predatory.

 But discernment must precede containment.